Mamba YOLO: A Simple Baseline for Object Detection with State Space Model

-Where $Z^{l-3}$ and $Z^l$ denote the input and output features, LS and RG denote \textbf{LocalSpatial Block} and \textbf{ResGated Block}, respectively, and $Z^{l-1}$ denotes the intermediate state after 2D-Selective-Scan\cite{vmamba}.
-Scan Expansion, S6 Block and Scan Merge are the three main steps of the SS2D\cite{vmamba} algorithm, and its main flow is shown in Figure \ref{fig:SS2D}.
+Scan Expansion, S6 Block and Scan Merge are the three main steps of the SS2D algorithm, and its main flow is shown in Figure \ref{fig:ODSS Block}.
 The scan expansion operation expands the input image into a series of subimages, each of which denotes a specific direction, and when observed from the diagonal viewpoint, the scan expansion operation proceeds along the four symmetric directions, which are top-down, bottom-up, left-right, and word-right-to-left, respectively.
 Such a layout not only comprehensively covers all regions of the input image, but also enhances the efficiency and comprehensiveness of multi-dimensional capturing of image features by providing a rich multi-dimensional information base for subsequent feature extraction through systematic direction transformation.
-Then these sub-images are subjected to feature extraction in the S6 block\cite{mamba} operation, and finally by the scanning merge operation, these sub-images are merged together to form an output image of the same size as the input image.
+The scan merge operation in SS2D takes the obtained sequences as inputs to the S6 block \cite{mamba} and merges the sequences from the different directions so that the features are extracted to the global features.